 the only plans seen were drawn up some years

-ago (2012 ish or earlier) Done, as I understand
+ago (2012 ish or earlier) The residential plans

 it, to accommodate “future